Physics professor Paul Thibado

 Thibado and his colleagues were studying the motion of graphene by laying sheets of the one-atom-thick material across a copper grid that acted as a scaffold when they observed something unexpected: as the planes of graphene absorbed energy from the surrounding environment, they moved like waves on the surface of the ocean.

 This discovery became the impetus for creating a graphene circuit element, where a negatively charged sheet of graphene is suspended above a metal electrode.
-As the graphene flips up, it induces a positive charge in the top electrode, and when it flips down, it the charge flows out of the circuit, creating an alternating current.
+As the graphene flips up, it induces a positive charge in the top electrode, and when it flips down, the charge flows out of the circuit, creating an alternating current.

 One atomic plane of graphite is graphene.
 Room temperature freestanding graphene is in a constant state of motion.
 When arranged in a circuit, it naturally harvests ambient energy – that is, energy from the surrounding environment – and its natural motion is turned into electrical energy.

 Following this discovery, Thibado’s team set out to “miniaturize” the energy harvesting technology and reproduce the essential components of the original experiment on a silicon chip.
 His current efforts in the development of this technology are focused on building a device he calls a Graphene Energy Harvester (or GEH).
-GEH uses a negatively charged sheet of graphene suspended between two metal electrodes.
-When the graphene flips up, it induces a positive charge in the top electrode.
-When it flips down, it positively charges the bottom electrode, creating an alternating current.
-With diodes wired in opposition, allowing the current to flow both ways, separate paths are provided through the circuit, producing a pulsing DC current that performs work on a load resistor.

 The Next Wave